C. B. Fisher Plate

 The VRC C. B. Fisher Plate was a weight-for-age thoroughbred horse race over 2400 metres (a mile and a half).
-It was run at Flemington Racecourse, Melbourne Australia on the Saturday after the Melbourne Cup in early November from 1870 till 1978.
+It was run at Flemington Racecourse, Melbourne Australia on the Saturday after the Melbourne Cup in early November from 1870 until 1978.
 It is no longer held.

 It was named after Charles Brown Fisher who was a noted horse breeder of the late 19th century.